 My relationship with elders

 I was close to my own parents when they moved through the phases of later life.
 Through that experience, I found that I have a lot of empathy and appreciation for elders and for their children and care givers, which inspired me to pursue professional eldercare.

-In working with elders I provide a relationship that is warm, friendly and consistent.
-Rather that imposing myself and my view on my clients, I attempt to empower and enable them to assume as much agency and authority in their world as they can.
+Working with elders, I provide a relationship that is warm, friendly and consistent.
+Rather than imposing myself and my view on my clients, I work to empower and enable them to assume as much agency and authority in their world as they can.

-It often happens, for example, that an elder’s spouse (who is usually an older person also) suddenly finds him or herself in the role of caretaker rather than partner.
-These caregivers may be without the necessary support for the demands of the new role.
-By providing one or more of the services I offer, I can often relieve some of the weight that coms with the responsibility of caring for frailer people.
-Where a family is becoming over burdened with caretaking duties, my services can help the return to greater emphasis on natural family relationship and leisure, while I assume more of the “working” tasks.
+It often happens, for example that an elder’s spouse (who is also an older person), suddenly finds herself or himself in the role of caretaker rather than partner.
+These caregivers lack the support necessary to meet the demands of their new roles.
+By providing one or more of the services that I offer, I can often relieve some of the weight that coms with the responsibility of caring for frailer people.
+When a family is becoming overburdened with caretaking duties, my services can help them to return to greater emphasis on natural family relationship and leisure, while I assume more of the work oriented tasks.

 I believe that life, even at its most difficult times, offers opportunities for a sense of meaning, purpose and esteem.

 Benefits of a contemplative approach

 I first began training and formally practicing in mindfulness in the form of meditation in 1977.
 Since graduating in 1990 from Boulder’s Naropa Institute, where the roots of my study were based in the same contemplative practices, this orientation has informed the way I work with people and their families.

 Contemplation begins at the very start of the invitation to work together.
 The process of inquiring about the client’s current state requires very thoughtful consideration.
 Details can be overlooked if one’s mind is too distracted of focused on short term fixes.
 Entering a professional relationship with an open, curious mind is essential to providing effective guidance.